department-of-veterans-affairs/va.gov-team/products/identity/Research/2024-03 Service Level Objectives/2024-03 Accessibility and federal regulation compliance with dashboards.md

 - Use an incremental rollout approach to ensure that issues can be addressed in real-time, following industry best practices.
 - A website's sign-in screen may become a bottleneck if it isn’t designed to handle as much traffic as the main site.
 - Provide website support technicians a different sign-in screen to access the site when troubleshooting problems (In case the sign-in screen is unavailable).

-## Next Steps

-### Test Prototype Dashboards

-- 1:1 Task based interviews of prototype dashboards

-**Tasks**
-- Navigate to the "Current Status" section of the dashboard.
-Can you describe what information is presented there?
-  - (Assesses basic navigation and information comprehension)

-**Uptime Information**

-- Imagine you're planning to file a claim online with the VA.
-You want to check the website's uptime before you begin.
-Please find the information related to website uptime for the past week.
-  - (Evaluates ability to locate specific data points)
-- Can you tell me what the average uptime percentage is for the past week?
-  - (Tests data comprehension)
-- If assistive technology is used, inquire: How well does your assistive technology interact with the uptime information?
-  - (Evaluates compatibility)

-**Feature Rating**

-- Rate your satisfaction with the dashboard's (design, layout, look and feel, content, features, copy, organization, and other elements)
-  - (Tests information hierarchy and user experience)
+- The significance of having consistent operating times for federal sites requires setting availability metrics in each case responsibly and meaningfully.
+  - Some sites have a 90% target associated with this measure.
+  - This allows for some variance across several products due to unanticipated or external factors.
+- Section 508 standards apply to ICT products and services that are developed, maintained, or used by the Federal government.

 ---------------------
 ---------------------

 ## Introduction

-This report explores the critical role of user experience (UX) in designing public dashboards for the Department of Veteran Affairs (VA) website.

-The focus is on effectively displaying uptime, downtime, errors, and other availability information in a way that fosters trust, transparency, and a positive customer experience for veterans.
+It is essential to displaying uptime, downtime, errors, and other availability information in an effective way that fosters trust, transparency, and a positive customer experience for veterans.
 Veterans rely on the VA website to access a wide range of essential services, information, and benefits.
-Ensuring consistent website availability and providing clear communication regarding outages or maintenance windows are crucial aspects of user experience.
+Ensuring consistent website availability and providing clear communication regarding outages or maintenance windows are crucial aspects of trust, customer experience, accessibility, and user experience.

 ### Customer Experience and Trust